 - Pangong to Hanle – Day 9

 Before I go on detailing this itinerary, let me first clarify why I am recommending traveling this way.
-Usually Manali becomes a preferred choice for people to approach Ladakh from.
-I will however suggest that you go via Srinagar and return via Manali; and below is why.
+Usually, Manali becomes a preferred choice for people to approach Ladakh from.
+I will however suggest that you go via Srinagar and return via Manali.
+Below is why.

 Also Read: How to Plan a Trip to Ladakh with Children